ParkerICI/premessa/README.md

 ## Usage

 Once you have selected the working directory, the software will extract the panel information from all the FCS files contained in the directory.
 This information is then displayed in a table, where each row corresponds to a different parameter name ($PnN keyword), indicated by the row names (leftmost column), and each column corresponds to a different file, indicated in the column header.
 Each cell represents the description string ($PnS keyword) of a specific parameter in a given file.
 If a parameter is missing from a file, the word *absent* is displayed in the corresponding cell, which will be colored orange (note that this means that *absent* cannot be a valid parameter name)

+Whatever is written in the table when the *Process files* button is pressed, represents what the parameters will be renamed to.
+In other words the table represents the current state of the files, and you have to edit the individual cells as necessary to reflect the desired final state of the files.
+You can use the same shortcuts you use in Excel to facilitate the editing process (e.g. shift-click to select multiple rows or columns, ctrl-C and ctrl-V for copy and paste respectively, etc.).
+However be careful that pressing ctrl-Z (the conventional undo shortcut) will undo *all* you changes

 The table begins with three special columns:
 - *Remove*: if the box is checked the corresponding parameter is removed from all the files, and the row is grayed out